Amazon and trade unions: Amazon Labor Union (2021–Present)

-Delivery Service Partners – Teamsters
+Delivery Service Partners

-The Bessemer union drive inspired a peer-organized poll of Amazon delivery drivers (Delivery Service Partners, or DSP), in which the vast majority of its 500 respondents showed interest in unionizing.
 Amazon's 158,000 DSP drivers are subcontracted across 2,500 companies spanning eight countries, such that Amazon can drop any one provider whose workers unionize.
-One DSP provider's Michigan office closed within a month of its workers voting to organize.
+One DSP provider's Michigan office closed within a month of its workers voting to organize in 2017.
 Amazon supplies subcontracted companies with financing and surveillance technology to track driver movements in real time.
 The subcontracted companies, in turn, handle workplace management and liability, insulating Amazon.
 After the Michigan example, Amazon advised other DSP firms on how to avoid union drives, which proved successful through early 2021.
+The Bessemer union drive inspired a peer-organized poll of Amazon delivery drivers (Delivery Service Partners, or DSP), in which the vast majority of its 500 respondents showed interest in unionizing.

-Following the failed drive, the major labor union Teamsters resolved with near unanimity to organize Amazon warehouse and delivery workers as a central focus.
+Following the failed drive, the major labor union Teamsters resolved with near unanimity in their June 2021 Teamsters convention to organize Amazon warehouse and delivery workers as a central focus.